wneessen/niljson/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/wneessen/niljson)](https://api.reuse.software/info/github.com/wneessen/niljson)
 <a href="https://ko-fi.com/D1D24V9IX"><img src="https://uploads-ssl.webflow.com/5c14e387dab576fe667689cf/5cbed8a4ae2b88347c06c923_BuyMeACoffee_blue.png" height="20" alt="buy ma a coffee"></a>

-niljson provides a simple and efficient way to handle nullable JSON fields during the unmarshalling process.
+niljson provides a simple and efficient way to handle nullable JSON fields during the (un-)marshalling process.
 In JSON, it's common to encounter fields that can be `null`, but handling these fields in Go can be cumbersome, especially when dealing with primitive types like `int`, `float64`, `bool`.
 These types can all be either `0` (as value) or `null`.
 In Go you can always work with pointers but these, of course, can lead to unhandled nil pointer dereferences.